See what questions

 Because CJD is rare it is often misdiagnosed as other brain-related diseases.
 Common misdiagnoses include Alzheimer's disease, motor neurone disease, ALS, Picks disease, Multi infarct Disease, and metabolic encephalopathies.

 Creutzfeldt-Jakob Disease: Creutzfeldt-Jakob disease (CJD) is a rare, degenerative, invariably fatal brain disorder.
-Typically,...
+Typically, onset of symptoms occurs at ...
 (Source: excerpt from NINDS Creutzfeldt-Jakob Disease Information Page: NINDS)

 Creutzfeldt-Jakob disease (CJD) is a rare, degenerative, invariably fatal brain disorder.
-It affects...
+It...
 (Source: excerpt from Creutzfeldt-Jakob Disease Fact Sheet: NINDS)

 Search to find out more about Hereditary CJD: